22 September 2022

 Companies that show a preoccupation with recording the costs of defects alone may do so because of the nature of the handover process, which can act as a prompt.
 For companies recording only latent defects, this approach is likely to arise from a perception that rectifying such defects has more of an impact on their bottom line.

-Failure to recognise indirect costs of error and rework
+Failure to recognize indirect costs of error and rework

 But what about the indirect costs such as schedule delays affecting other trades?
 A recent survey suggested that as many as 90% of construction projects are subject to delays, the financial burdens of which are often shouldered by third parties and regularly unaccounted for.